MixedRealityLab/nottreal/README.md

 ## App layout and configuration

-Copy the contents of the `.cfg_dist` directory to a new directory (e.g. `cfg`).
-The application doesn't load configuration files from `cfg_dist`---these are only accessed if no configuration is specified.

-In summary, the NottReal *Wizard Window* UI has the following features:
-	a) A *textbox* to type messages to send to participant
-	b) A list of queued *messages*
-	c) A list of previously sent *messages*
-	d) A list of categories of *prepared messages*
-	e) A list of *prepared messages*
-	f) A list of previously filled *slots*
-	g) A list of optional *log-only messages*
-	h) A list of *loading messages* to display on the Wizard window

-NottReal can store all sent messages in a timestamped log.
-You can configure this by passing in a directory's path to the `-d` option.

-There is a fake mobile voice user interface view that can be enabled from the menu (or opened by default using the `-w` option).
-The configuration for this is in the `settings.cfg` file.

-In more detail, the application includes a *textbox* to type messages to send to the participant.
-If a previous message is being spoken when another message is sent, it will be queued up.
-Previously uttered/delivered messages are displayed at the bottom of the UI.
+When you run the app it will offer you to select an existing configuration directory, or create a new one.
+If you choose to create a new one, NottReal copies the source from `dist.cfg` into this new directory.
+You are then shown the *Wizard Window*.

+### Prepared messages

-NottReal also includes *prepared messages* that can be quickly sent to the participant through the simulated voice.
-These messages are categorised and presented as tabs in the UI.
-The categories can be configured in the file `categorises.tsv` in the configuration directory and consist of a unique category ID and the label in a tab-separated format:
+A list of *prepared messages*, which are pre-scripted messages that can be sent to the participant using the simulated voice.
+These messages are categorised by and presented across a tabs in the UI.
+The categories can be configured in the configuration file `categorises.tsv` and consist of a unique category ID and a label in a tab-separated format:

 	unique_cat_1	Category 1
 	unique_cat_2	Category 1
 	unique_cat_3	Category 1
 	unique_cat_4	Category 1

-You must have at least once category, thus if you do not wish to use this feature, simply leave a placeholder category in `cfg/categorises.tsv`, e.g.:
+You must have at least once category, thus if you do not wish to use this feature, simply leave a placeholder category in `categorises.tsv`, e.g.:

 	category	Prepared messages

-Prepared messages are words that will be sent to the voice simulator on being double clicked.
-They are defined in `messages.tsv` in the configuration directory as a unique message ID, a category ID, a title and the text:
+The prepared messages themselves are defined in `messages.tsv` in the configuration directory as: unique message ID, a category ID, a title and the text:

 	unique_message_1	unique_cat_1	Title	Prepared message to be sent to the participant